nicolasnkGH/Java/springboot-twilio-master/README.md

 - This application needs a REST client in order to work correctly.
 The REST client that I used is Postman.
 - The reason why that Postman is needed, is because we need an Android or IOS application that connects with the Java application.

+# How to connect Postman with this application
+- Create a Postman account
+- You can download the app or use on a Web browser
+- The picture below shows how to configure the Postman